 The Police Volunteer Unit (PVU) is a group of dedicated individuals that give their time to assist with operations at the Cape Coral Police Department.
 Volunteers attend a citizen's police academy, but are not commissioned, have no arrest powers, and are not permitted to carry any weapons.
 The Cape Coral Police Department is privileged to have a large PVU, which has three separate units for Administration, Marine, and Patrol.
+All patrol volunteers will assist police patrol and traffic units with traffic crashes by redirecting traffic and setting up traffic control devices.

 PVU - Patrol works in the community by patrolling areas to assist with issuing parking ordinance violations, performing Vacation House Check-up requests received from citizens, assisting with traffic control, mail delivery, court run services, Police fleet maintenance, and at the numerous special events within the City.
+Volunteers also assist with large public events by providing additional uniform presence and assisting the public with answering questions.

-PVU - Marine operates on and around the water, performing vessel safety checks, providing boating related training to the community, and assisting with other Marine Patrol functions on the canals and waterways around the City
+PVU - Marine operates on and around the water, performing vessel safety checks, providing boating-related training to the community, and assisting with other Marine Patrol functions on the canals and waterways around the City